RNA Automation: Technology

+RNA supplies a range of vibratory, centrifugal feeders, linear and conveyor feed systems, and hopper elevator systems in different formats.

 In association with Hoppmann Corporation, RNA offers a full range of tooled centrifugal feeders.
 The centrifugal feeder systems can be interfaced and supplied as a complete packaging line with further production transportation via downstream conveyor systems to subsequent packaging operations such as capping, labelling, flow wrapping, and cartoning machines.

-The RNA Step Feeder is a compact, low-noise alternative to a bowl feeding system, and in many circumstances, components can be tooled without the aid of air.
-The RNA step feeder is manufactured in such a way that the static hopper, which has a very low filling height, can be loaded manually.
-The components are collected from the hopper by elevating plates, pre-sorted, and fed to the top without any further feeding technique until they reach the desired transfer height.

-Directional Carpet Linear feeders are developed to orient components where a step feeder or bowl feeder is not suitable They enable gentle handling of oriented components from bulk to escapement devices, creating product accumulation prior to a machine or handling unit.
-Large heavy and bulky components contaminated with oil or swarf can be oriented and conveyed to a machine using a carpet feeder.

 Specialist handling

 RNA are the sole agents in the UK and Ireland for the SVIA range of Vision Guided Robotic Systems.
 All systems have a Robotic arm for handling and manipulating the product, a camera system, and share the same PC-based control system and are, in most cases, integrated with a standard ABB robot controller.

 RNA, alongside camera specialists Machine Vision Technology, has developed a tablet inspection system to inspect and sort tablets up to and over 1000 parts per minute.
 The specification of a tablet inspection system is as follows:

 A 600mm diameter vibratory bowl feeder in stainless steel and a variable speed controller.
 A speed of 800–1000 tablets per minute Outputs onto a conveyor with a reject sort facility.
 With up to four double-speed progressive scan cameras and lighting mounted along the conveyor, A high-speed PC with a 17-inch LCD display mounted in a SS enclosure.
 The system is designed to meet pharmaceutical standards The software complies with FDA requirements.
 All documentation is to CFR 21 pt.
 11, with the fully validated version option.